infor-design/enterprise-wc/src/components/ids-layout-grid/README.md

 - **ColsLg**: Specifies the number of columns to use on large screens.
 - **ColsXl**: Specifies the number of columns to use on extra large screens.
 - **ColsXxl**: Specifies the number of columns to use on extra-extra large screens.
+- **Flow**: Specifies how the items in a grid should wrap or overflow when there isn't enough space.
+- **Gap**: Specifies the size of the gap between cells in a grid.
+If not assigned defaults to `md`.
+Valid values are `none, sm, md, lg, xl`
+- **Height**: Specifices the overall height of the grid.
+- **JustifyContent**: Specifies how to align the items in a grid along the main axis.
+If not assigned defaults to `start`.
+- **MinColWidth**: Specifies the minimum width of a column in a grid.
+- **MaxColWidth**: Specifies the maximum width of a column in a grid.
+- **MinRowHeight**: Specifies the minimum height of a row in a grid.
+- **MaxRowHeight**: Specifies the maximum height of a row in a grid.
+- **Margin**: Specifies the amount of space between a grid and its outer border.
+- **MarginY**: Specifies the amount of vertical space between a grid and its outer border.
+- **MaxWidth**: Specifies the maximum width of a grid and its outer border.
+Allows for setting the max-width attribute with predefined values (see Breakpoints) or custom values that end with 'px', providing flexibility for styling and dynamic updates.
 - **Rows**: Specifies the number of rows by default in the grid.
 - **RowsXs**: Specifies the number of rows to use on extra small screens.
 - **RowsSm**: Specifies the number of rows to use on small screens.